 As you’re traversing the ridges and saddle between Griffith Peak and Harris Mountain and you look down a beautiful canyon to the South (opposite direction from Charleston Village), you’re viewing Lovell Canyon in the La Madre Mountains Wilderness.
-When you’re in and around Lovell Canyon there are unique and awesome views of Griffith Peak and Harris Mountain at the summit of the canyon, Wilson Ridge to the East (Western border to the Rainbow Mountain Wilderness on the Western side of Red Rock National Park) and the place where the Wilson Ridge intersects the Keystone Thrust ridge system to the Northeast.
+When you’re in and around Lovell Canyon there are unique and awesome views of Griffith Peak and Harris Mountain at the summit of the canyon, Wilson Ridge to the East (Western border to the Rainbow Mountain Wilderness on the Western side of Red Rock Canyon National Conservation Area) and the place where the Wilson Ridge intersects the Keystone Thrust ridge system to the Northeast.

 The average altitude on this adventure is between 5,000 – 7,000ft and so I recommend this as a good adventure for Fall or Spring.
 It looks as though one could use this as a starting point for a trip all the way up to the summit of Griffith Peak, and with the Southern facing angle of the ridges the entire approach would likely be the first approach to Griffith Peak free of snow in the Spring.